-What you must pay when you Services that are covered for you get these services • Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient • Second opinion by another network provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) See Covered Medical and Hospital Podiatry services Benefits Chart in the Summary of Covered services include: Benefits. • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). • Routine foot care for members with certain medical conditions affecting the lower limbs If applicable, see your Summary of Benefits for additional non-Medicare Routine Foot Care.
+Services that are covered for you What you must pay when you get these services Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
+Routine foot care for members with certain medical conditions affecting the lower limbs If applicable, see your Summary of Benefits for additional non-Medicare Routine Foot Care.
 Treatment visits are limited.
-If applicable, additional coverage may be provided for the Chronically Ill: • See your Summary of Benefits for in-home Routine Foot Care.
-See Covered Medical and Hospital Prostate cancer screening exams Benefits Chart in the Summary of For men age 50 and older, covered services include the Benefits. following once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test See Covered Medical and Hospital Prosthetic devices and related supplies Benefits Chart in the Summary of Devices (other than dental) that replace all or part of a Benefits. body part or function.
+If applicable, additional coverage may be provided for the Chronically Ill: See your Summary of Benefits for in-home Routine Foot Care.
+See Covered Medical and Hospital Benefits Chart in the Summary of Benefits.
+Prostate cancer screening exams For men age 50 and older, covered services include the following once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test See Covered Medical and Hospital Benefits Chart in the Summary of Benefits.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a See Covered Medical and Hospital Benefits Chart in the Summary of Benefits. bevices (other than dentar) that reprace an of part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a